-Half of Americans say that made-up news and information is a big problem, a problem, according to a new report, that may become much worse as the 2020 presidential election approaches.
-The New York University study, released Sept.
-9, highlights how for-profit firms, foreign adversaries, domestic troublemakers, and even unwitting Americans likely will spread misinformation across social networks portraying candidates saying and doing things they never said or did.
+Half of Americans say that made-up news and information is a big problem, a problem, according to a recent report, that may become much worse as the 2020 presidential election approaches.
+The New York University study, released this fall, highlights how for-profit firms, foreign adversaries, domestic troublemakers, and even unwitting Americans likely will spread misinformation across social networks portraying candidates saying and doing things they never said or did.

-The misinformation explosion is not just a problem for politicians, however, as the new story in Briefings magazine, points out.
+The misinformation explosion is not just a problem for politicians, however, as Briefings magazine points out.
 There are steps leaders at all organizations can take to identify and mitigate the impacts of so-called "deepfakes."

 See the new issue of Briefings magazine, available at newsstands and online.